Our curriculum vision

 We encourage children to engage with their learning through a range of experiences at the beginning of the topic and provide a range of resources that instil the knowledge.

-The Dogsthorpe History Curriculum can be described as being broad and balanced.
-We aim to teach children a range of different era's throughout their school life and by mixing the historical skills and knowledge within our curriculum, the children are able to value the world which we live in and celebrate diversity.
-In order to achieve our aims, we will use a range of sources both text-based and technological whilst also attending trips which allow our students to engage in each topic which they learn about.
+In order to achieve our aims, we will use a range of resources both text-based and technological whilst also attending visits which allow our students to engage in each topic which they learn about.

 We aim to immerse ourselves as life-long learners with historical visits, visitors and immersive experiences which allows our children to get a feel as to what life was like in the period which they are learning about.
 This allows the children the opportunity to better understand each topic or significant figure and delve deeper into their lives or era.